Frequently Asked Questions

 Pain is caused primarily by inflammation.
 All diseases that end in "itis" refer to an inflammation of the area (pancreatitis, tendonitis, plantar fascitis, diabetes mellitis, etc etc etc).
 When you receive an injury, the body sends antibodies, chemicals, cells and fluids through the blood vessels to the injured area to make repairs.
 Think of a sprained ankle swelling up.
 Unfortunately in many cases these things clog up the area and get in the way of the healing process.
 This is made worse by the damaged cells in the area and the waste products produced during the repairs.
 Not until the swelling goes down and the area starts to clear out can healing really begin.

 The process of healing is referred to as the Inflammatory process.
 There are 5 steps to it, but sometimes it gets stuck in the middle.
 This becomes chronic inflammation that blocks the body's normal communication pathways preventing normal repair messages from being transmitted to groups of cells.
 If you think of your nerves like rivers, then inflammation is like a beaver dam.
-These are the source of pain.
+These blockages are perceived by the brain as pain.

 Microcurrent stimulation first removes these beaver dams getting the blockages out of the way and allowing the healing process to continue.
 Second, microcurrent stimulates certain groups of cells to markedly speed up the healing process.
 This works for both new and old injuries.

 Even after an injured area is healed, the scar tissue that remains continues to scramble the communication system.
-Microcurrent stimulation can straighten out the scar tissue to prevent this problem.
+Microcurrent stimulation can neutralize and realign the scar tissue to prevent this problem.
 The scars will fade and sometimes go away completely, but even if they don't this stops them from causing further problems.

 How is it different than a TENS unit?

 There are two kinds of electrical stimulators generically referred to as "TENS" units.
 TENS stands for transcutaneous (across the skin tissue) electrical nerve stimulation.
-Actual TENS units currently require a physician's prescription to obtain.
+Most TENS units in the USA currently require a physician's prescription to obtain.
 They are designed to target the nerves themselves, causing interference and temporarily "numbing" them to block the pain signal.
 When the nerves wake up, the pain returns so relief is temporary.

 The more common type of electrical stimulator on the market today is actually an EMS unit.
 EMS stands for electrical muscle stimulation.
 They are available over the counter.
 Instead of targeting the nerves, they use a different program/frequency to target the muscles.
 It forces the muscles themselves to move.
 This is why it's good for physical therapy and athletes, it exercises muscles more effectively than we could do consciously.
 Just like going to the gym, it puts stress on the body.
 Too much force can be painful.
 And if you do it for too long, the muscles get tired and ache just like overdoing an exercise routine.